pierrepo/grodecoder/data/examples/README.md

-# Structure files used for testing and evaluation purposes
+# Structure files created of-reused for testing and evaluation purposes

+> Please note that ad-hoc created structures are intended for testing and evaluation only, and may not make sense biologically.

 `barstar.gro`
 - molecular inventory: